M. Chapoutier - Hermitage Chante-Alouette 2021

 Wine rated (2023 guide) 92/100

-Less rich and ripe on the nose than a typical year, this wine shows hints of star fruit and yellow plum, with a subtle flinty note in the background.
-Acidity is surprisingly low for a 2021 white Hermitage, but it's not unbalanced, thanks to subtle, noble, bitter notes that compensate.
-The oak work remains in the background and is discreet.
-With an ample but taut finish, this is a silky, compact version of this cuvée.
+Less rich and mature on the nose than a typical year, this wine offers hints of star fruit and yellow plum, with a subtle hint of flint in the background.
+The acidity is surprisingly low for a 2021 Hermitage blanc, but it is not unbalanced, thanks to subtle, noble, and bitter notes that compensate.
+The oak remains in the background and is discreet.
+With a full-bodied but tense finish, this is a silky and compact version of this cuvée.
 Not particularly grandiose or powerful, but already accessible.

 Guide Hachette des vins

-This venerable (19th c.) and unmissable house, brought into international orbit by Michel Chapoutier in the 1990s, offers a wide range from its own vineyards (345 ha, biodynamic) or purchased grapes, in most of the Rhône Valley's leading appellations, as well as in Roussillon and Alsace.
+This venerable (19th century) and unmissable winery, launched onto the international stage by Michel Chapoutier in the 1990s, offers a wide range of wines from its own vineyards (345 hectares, biodynamic) or purchased grapes, in most of the leading appellations of the Rhône Valley, as well as in Roussillon and Alsace.
 His children, Mathilde and Maxime, have recently joined the family adventure.

 Robert Parker - Wine Advocate

-From a vintage that proved very fruitful for the region's white wines, Chapoutier's Hermitage Chante-Alouette 2021 presents aromas of beeswax, almond, melon and tangerine.
-It is medium-bodied, round, concentrated, well-balanced and harmonious, with a long finish of citrus notes.
+From a vintage that proved very fruitful for the region's white wines, Chapoutier's Hermitage Chante-Alouette 2021 offers aromas of beeswax, almond, melon, and mandarin.
+It is medium-bodied, round, concentrated, well-balanced, and harmonious, with a long finish featuring citrus notes.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Under the Maison M. Chapoutier address, we bring together wines from the trading activities of this two-hundred-year-old institution in Tain-l'Hermitage.
-Michel Chapoutier, now accompanied by his daughter Mathilde, offers a wide range of Rhône appellations, with a production volume approaching one million bottles.
-But the Chapoutier name is also present in other regions (Champagne, Alsace, Languedoc and Australia), a testament to the family's dynamism.
-While some cuvées are convincing, others are far more unspectacular.
-This heterogeneity has led us to withdraw the star from the house this year.
+Under the Maison M. Chapoutier label, we bring together wines from the trading activities of this two-hundred-year-old institution in Tain-l'Hermitage.
+Michel Chapoutier, now accompanied by his daughter Mathilde, offers a very wide range of Rhône appellations, with a production volume approaching one million bottles.
+But the Chapoutier name is also present in other regions (Champagne, Alsace, Languedoc and even Australia), reflecting the dynamism of this family.
+While some vintages are impressive, others are much more ordinary.
+This inconsistency has led us to withdraw the star from the house this year.

 Wine Spectator